×

 A default parameter is a parameter that is declared with a default value in arguments.
 These default values are used by the functions when no value is passed by the programmer while calling the function.

-In it programs Scala lets its users to optionally leave passing values to the parameter.
-Scala allows you to specify default parameter in a function and the values for these default parameters can be omitted at the time of function call.
+In its programs, Scala lets its users optionally leave passing values to the parameter.
+Scala allows you to specify default parameters in a function, and the values for these default parameters can be omitted at the time of the function call.
 When there is no value passed for an argument in the call of the function, default values are used.

 A default parameter is of the same datatype and can have any value within the range.
 In the case of multiple default parameter, the first one is treated as first and so on.